Phil Hellmuth: Other activities

-Hellmuth appeared in seasons 1, 4, and 6 of GSN's cash game show, High Stakes Poker.
+Hellmuth appeared in GSN's and PokerGo's cash game show, High Stakes Poker.
 He was involved with creating the software for UltimateBet and was formerly a member of Team UB.

 Hellmuth has made several instructional poker videos, including his Ultimate White To Black Belt Course and Phil Hellmuth's Million Dollar Poker System.
 He has written for Cardplayer magazine and authored several poker books including Play Poker like the Pros, Bad Beats and Lucky Draws, The Greatest Poker Hands ever Played, and Poker Brat.
 In May 2004 he partnered with Oasys Mobile to create a mobile app called Texas Hold'em by Phil Hellmuth.
 In spring 2006, Hellmuth replaced Phil Gordon as commentator on Bravo's Celebrity Poker Showdown.
 Hellmuth was a poker coach on Fox Sports Network’s Best Damn Poker Show.

 In 2009, Hellmuth's publishing company, Phil's House Publishing, published the Stephen John and Marvin Karlins book Deal Me In: 20 Of The World's Top Poker Players Share The Heartbreaking and Inspiring Stories of How They Turned Pro.